Purdue-CS193/homework-0-Maheshwm11/index.md

-# Madhav's CS193 Homework 0
+# Madhav's First CS193 Homework
+Things I like about CS193:
+- The class is taught by students and is fun to attend
+- The class feels light and interesting at the same time
+- NO MIDTERMS OR FINALS!!!